 ANSWER: There are prophets that exist in our world, but not the kind that deserves our attention.
 From the distant past to this very day the study of prophecy has peaked man's religious interests.
 Scriptures that reference prophets are not always clear.
 For example, in 1Corinthians, we find the Apostle Paul discussing this topic in the midst of a discussion on speaking in tongues and other gifts.

 Even though a case could be made that Paul was one of several Biblical prophets, he did not think highly of himself but humbly gave credit to God (1Corinthians 2:1, 4 - 5).
-He addresses the subject of spiritual gifts, of which prophecy is just one of MANY OTHERS, in 1Corinthians 12.
+He addresses the subject of spiritual gifts, of which prophecy is just one of many others, in 1Corinthians 12.
 It is likely the most authoritative chapter on the matter of prophets and their prophecies in Scripture.
-Paul makes the case in this chapter that such a gift is NOT the most important or crucial one that the Eternal can give.
+It is here that Paul makes the case that a prophetic gift is not the most important one to possess!

 It is widely understood that prophesying does not necessarily mean predicting the future, but it can mean speaking with inspiration, as a sermon can be, when God genuinely inspires it.
 Godly instruction in Christian living would then be the essence of that prophesying, rather than a prediction for the future.

-Which 'fruits' or actions is Jesus talking about in regarding to spotting false messengers pretending to be from God?
+Which fruits or actions is Jesus talking about in regarding to spotting false prophets pretending to be from God?
 In another place, God provides us with an exact definition of what to look for.

-A true servant, one directly inspired by God, makes unequivocal predictions that DO happen!
-Jesus warned us, just before his death, that TODAY (right now) there would be presumptuous people (false prophets) trying to deceive as many people as they possibly can (Matthew 24:4 - 6, 23 - 25).
+A true servant, one directly inspired by God, makes unequivocal predictions that do happen!
+Jesus warned us, just before his death, that today there would be presumptuous people (false prophets or Christs) trying to deceive as many people as they possibly can (Matthew 24:4 - 6, 23 - 25).
 God has warned us about such modern liars!
-Only one question remains.
 Will we heed the warning?